Last Updated on March 3, 2023 by Karl Thompson

-This post looks as how in school processes such as teacher-pupil relationships, subcultures, banding and streaming and the Hidden Curriculum all relate to class differences in educational achievement and the experience of education.
+This post looks at how in school processes such as teacher-pupil relationships, subcultures, banding and streaming and the Hidden Curriculum all relate to class differences in educational achievement and the experience of education.

 Rosenthal and Jacobsen argued that positive teacher labelling can lead to a self fulfilling prophecy in which the student believes the label given to them and the label becomes true in practise.

 Many of the early studies discussed in this more in-depth post on teacher labelling are relevant to social class.

 Willis’ (1977) research involved visiting one school and observing and interviewing 12 working class rebellious boys about their attitude to school during their last 18 months at school and during their first few months at work.
 Willis described the friendship between these 12 boys (or the lads) as a counter-school culture.
 Their value system was opposed to that of the school.
 They Lads attached no value to academic work, more to ‘having a laff’ because they thought that their future work roles in factories would not require them to have qualifications.
 They saw school as irrelevant.

 Mac an Ghail’s study of Parnell School (1994) – Found that there was a greater variety of working class subcultures that Willis’ research suggested.
 He found three types of subculture.

 - The Macho Lads – just like Willis’ Lads.

 - The Academic Achievers – these were working class kids who were doing well and tended to come from the upper end of the working classes.